physimals/fabber_core/doc/building.rst

 ----------------------

-If you want to create your own model to use with the Fabber core model fitting engine, see `Building a new model`_.
+If you want to create your own model to use with the Fabber core model fitting engine, see `Building a new model library`_.
 Once you've designed and coded your model there are two ways to incorporate it into the Fabber system: